intuit/QuickBooks-V3-PHP-SDK/README.md

 ));
 ~~~

-or you use the sdk.config file as the config file for preparing service context.
+or you use the sdk.config file located in /src as a template for the config file for preparing service context.
 You will need to pass the path of config file explicitly:
 ~~~php
 $dataService = DataService::Configure("/Your/Path/To/sdk.config");
 ~~~